jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### Menu

-The menu section is split into 3 categories and provides the user with the following:
+The Menu section is split into 3 categories and provides the user with the following:

 - The name of the cocktail
 - The price of the cocktail